Eric-Lpcr/AdventOfCode2022/day16/README.md

 After correction: 19689 paths give 193e6 combinations, shortened to **7679** explored in 1,5 seconds.
 Not so much gain (at least not aligned with the ratio of the iteration counts), I guess it's because I replaced a loop over a C implementation of combinations by a pure Python loop with a test.

+5. Paths involving the same valves can be reduced to the one that gives the best result.

+I saw that correction 1 was working, but was incorrect because the last completed paths were not stored.
+By chance, they were not the solution candidates.

+After correction: 9967 paths give 49,7e6 combinations, shortened to **30379** explored in 2,2 seconds

 # Reusable